asnetkhavele/THE-TAKA-APP/readme.md

 Patrick Vs Asnet

-# clone then start developing the frontend.
+# all frontends files in the public folder